 "Steaming" or "Cyclic Steaming" shall mean a production method with alternating steam flooding and subsequent oil production from the same well.
-Steaming or cyclic is not considered to be a well stimulation treatment.
+Consistent with Section 3157(b) of Public Resource Code Division 3, Seteaming or cyclic steaming is not considered to be a well stimulation treatment.

-"Structure" is any object that is built or constructed; a tank, edifice or building of any kind or any piece of work artificially built up or composed of parts jointed together in some definite manner.
+"Structure" anything constructed or erected which requires location on the ground or is attached to something having a location on the ground, except outdoor areas such as walks, paved areas, tennis courts, and similar open recreation areas.
+This definition includes buildings.is any object that is built or constructed; a tank, edifice or building of any kind or any piece of work artificially built up or composed of parts jointed together in some definite manner.